National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ![OMOP [Data model](https://ohdsi.github.io/CommonDataModel)](images/understanding/fig-understanding-040-omop.png){#fig-understanding-040-omop fig-alt="omop"}

-To learn more about OMOP and get acquainted with the CDM used in the N3C Data Enclave and its functionality, see [OMOP 101: A Crash Course in OMOP Standard Vocabulary](https://unite.nih.gov/workspace/report/ri.report.main.report.1f3c0dae-0191-4f52-b69e-4e0587e24b3b) {{< fa lock title="Link requires an N3C Enclave account" >}}. ([or refer them to the Special Topics OHDSI Resources in this guide](https://docs.google.com/document/u/0/d/1G3gSeTuxnsnZ00R_xaN6-t10RnY0xJwPB2ABCr-Lt3U/edit))
+To learn more about OMOP and get acquainted with the CDM used in the N3C Data Enclave and its functionality, see [OMOP 101: A Crash Course in OMOP Standard Vocabulary](https://unite.nih.gov/workspace/report/ri.report.main.report.1f3c0dae-0191-4f52-b69e-4e0587e24b3b) {{< fa lock title="Link requires an N3C Enclave account" >}} and @sec-support in this guide.

 The figure below shows all OMOP tables within the N3C Enclave.